79 - Make an RM Connect CC3 Multi-Station Build USB Flash drive

 8. (optional) You now have the new build image on the USB drive in the \FLOPPIES folder and with it you can select any IMA image file using the menu option.

 Note that if the IMA file does not exist, then the menu entry will not be listed.
-You need a 2012 version of the grldr file of grub4dos (as included with RMPrepUSB) that supports this function.
+You need a 2012 or later version of the grldr file of grub4dos (as included with RMPrepUSB) that supports this function.